-Many large-scale land surface models do not represent biological and physical processes important to predicting how future changes in climate and environment will drive PFT changes, and thus cannot mechanistically explain the dynamic factors that control these changes.
-The modeling approach we applied here is driven by PFT-specific functional traits important for predicting high-latitude vegetation competition under a changing climate (e.g., CO2 fixation kinetics, leaf optical properties, phenology, morphology, and root traits).
+Many large-scale land surface models do not represent biological and physical processes important to predicting how future changes in climate and environment will drive PFT changes, and thus they cannot mechanistically explain the dynamic factors that control these changes.
+The modeling approach applied here is driven by PFT-specific functional traits important for predicting high-latitude vegetation competition under a changing climate (e.g., carbon dioxide fixation kinetics, leaf optical properties, phenology, morphology, and root traits).
 Modeled differences in PFT functional traits determine the strategy of resource acquisition and allocation that drive growth, resource remobilization, and litterfall, and therefore each PFT’s dynamic competitive capacity under changing growing conditions.
 Deciduous and evergreen shrub productivity (i.e., shrubification) was modeled to increase over the 21st century across much of the tundra, particularly in Alaska and tundra-boreal ecotones.

 William J. Riley

 Lawrence Berkeley National Laboratory

-This research was supported by the Director, Office of Science, Office of Biological and Environmental Research of the US Department of Energy under Contract No. DE-AC02-05CH11231 as part of the Next-Generation Ecosystem Experiments (NGEE Arctic) project.
+This research was supported by the Office of Biological and Environmental Research, within the U.S. Department of Energy Office of Science, of the under Contract No. DE-AC02-05CH11231 as part of the Next-Generation Ecosystem Experiments (NGEE)–Arctic project.

 Mekonnen, Z.A., W.J.
 Riley, and R.F.
 Grant.
 “Accelerated nutrient cycling and increased light competition will lead to 21st century shrub expansion in North American Arctic tundra.”
 Journal of Geophysical Research: Biogeosciences 123(5), 1683–1701 (2018).
 [DOI:10.1029/2017JG004319]

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER